Jump to content

 Flora

 The main focus of this trip for native flora will be the laurel forest, a UNESCO World Heritage site, with its endemic trees, shrubs, ferns, mosses and lichens.
 This forest is so named due to the dominance of trees from the laurel family, such as bay laurel, fetid laurel, Madeira mahogany and the Canary laurel.
-A few native flowers should be flowering in October, including Madeira marigold, though many will just be in leaf.
+A few native flowers should be flowering in November, though many will just be in leaf.

 Away from the laurel forest, the range of flowers from around the world is very striking, such as bird-of-paradise, agapanthus and king protea – these all from South Africa – among many exotic trees and shrubs.